Cuillin Hills seen from Elgol

 Inside, peat fires, spinning wheels, and Gaelic bibles evoke a way of life deeply tied to the land and sea.

-Nearby lies the grave of Flora MacDonald, the Jacobite heroine who aided Bonnie Prince Charlie in his escape.
+Nearby lies the grave of Flora MacDonald, the Jacobite heroine who aided Bonnie Prince Charlie in his escape, “Over the sea to Skye”.

 17. The Quiraing